 All humans have a unique ability to get past a traumatic event and continue on with living.

-Post-traumatic Stress Disorder (PTSD) and underlying issues like depression, anxiety, ADHD, stress, and unexplained body pain are unresolved trauma.
+Post-traumatic Stress Disorder (PTSD), complex trauma symptoms and underlying issues like depression, anxiety, ADHD, stress, and unexplained body pain are unresolved trauma.
 We will bury painful memories, yet, over time the stress on our body and mind becomes overwhelming.
 Our lives may fall apart, our relationships suffer, and our ability to keep on going lessens dramatically.

 Untreated trauma can impact us in many ways.
 It radically alters how we relate to others, the world, and to ourselves.
 It can devastate our lives, our bodies, and our spirit.

 But it is not forever.
 We can integrate trauma.
 We can live without the pain of past trauma.